VilniusTechnology/symfony-facade/readme.md

 Now run `composer dump-autoload`.

-Copy contents of `vendor/vilnius-technology/symfony-facade/Tests/symfony/config` to ``.
+Copy contents of `vendor/vilnius-technology/symfony-facade/Tests/symfony/config` to `storage/app/symfony/config`.
-You can do this by running command: ` mkdir storage/app/symfony/config ; cp -a vendor/vilnius-technology/symfonys-facade/Tests/symfony/config storage/app/symfony`.
+You can do this by running command:
+`mkdir storage/app/symfony/config ;
+cp -a vendor/vilnius-technology/symfonys-facade/Tests/symfony/config storage/app/symfony`.

 You are ready 2 Go ;)